Ghurid dynasty: Key Mints

-Fīrūzkūh was the capital of the Ghurids, this mint was probably used to produce ceremonial or high value coins.
+Fīrūzkūh was the capital of the Ghurid dynasty and this mint was probably used to produce ceremonial or high value coins.

-The different inscriptions across these mints indicate changes within their politics.
-For example, coins for Herat and Balkh show patterns of loss and recovery.
-This reflects the varying levels of territorial control the Ghurids had.
+The different inscriptions across these mints indicate political changes.
+For example, coins from Herat and Balkh show patterns of loss and recovery.
+This reflects the varying levels of territorial control of the Ghurids.
 Therefore, coinage was not just about producing money, they also served as an administrative instrument and represented power.

 Legacy

 The Ghurid dynasty had fallen by the early 13th century, but their influence on the Islamic monetary system remained strong.
 The early coins of the Delhi Sultanate followed the same Ghurid weight and inscription standards.The Ghurid numismatic model became the basis for the developing Indo-Islamic coinage systems for centuries to follow.

 Architecture

 The region was split into numerous different political rules and they all had fortified palaces and towers.
-Each palace was used as a way to protect and defend its inhabitants.Architecture was functional but also a way to display wealth and power.
+Each palace was used as a way to protect and defend its inhabitants.
+Architecture was functional but also a way to display wealth and power.
 There are numerous examples of minarets, towers, and mosques constructed to commemorate victories.
 An example of this can be seen with the Minaret of Jam, which is thought to be a monument built as a symbol of triumph.
 The Ghurid Architectural style did not fall under one label.
-It was not specifically Persian nor was it distinctly Islamic, but rather what is described as an imperial architectural culture.The architectural productions of the Ghurid dynasty were heavily reused and reconfigured from all different cultures and regions to articulate new religious and political identities.
+It was not specifically Persian nor was it distinctly Islamic, but rather what is described as an imperial architectural culture, which features mosques, towers, and minarets.
+The architectural productions of the Ghurid dynasty was heavily reused and reconfigured from later cultures to articulate new religious and political identities.
+There are not many still standing, but the Minaret of Jam still exists today.